 Before submitting your request, ring the FOI Officer on 03 5358 8700 to discuss what you are after, how you want it, fees and charges, timelines, consultation with third parties and exempt documents.
 Council makes a lot of documents available to the public already so before making a request for access, you should first view the list of documents that are available directly to the public(PDF, 129KB) and search our website.

 For more information about FOI, see the Office of the Victorian Information Commissioner website.

-Applicants are entitled to make a complaint to the Victorian Information Commissioner concerning an action is taken or failed to have been by this agency in making the decision to disclose the information.
+Applicants are entitled to make a complaint to the Victorian Information Commissioner concerning any action taken or failed to have been taken by this agency in making the decision to disclose the information.
 The complaint must be made within 60 days after the action or conduct occurred.
 For further information please go to https://foicommissioner.vic.gov.au/reviews-and-complaints/lodge-a-complaint/.